robrich/insecure-website/README.md

 5. Set the connection string in `app/appsettings.json` (see https://www.connectionstrings.com/sql-server/)

-6. Run `InsecureWebsite.sln` from Visual Studio or `dotnet run` from the command line
+6. Either run `InsecureWebsite.sln` from Visual Studio or `dotnet run` from the command line

+7. Open http://localhost:5000/ in a browser to begin exploring

 Legal
 -----